 6.1 To reduce costs and avoid delay, any overlaps between EIA and other project level assessment or survey requirements should be identified at the earliest opportunity, and certainly at scoping stage.
-This could apply, for example, in cases affecting a European Site where a Habitat Regulations Appraisal is required under the Habitats Regulations5.
-The EIA can help to avoid duplication by identifying early on whether there are any likely significant effects on a European site and - where this is the case - ensuring the Environmental Statement provides the information necessary to help the planning authority to make its assessment of whether a proposal is likely to have a detrimental effect on the conservation interest, and therefore whether they may grant planning permission for the proposal.6 See 'further reading' for more information on Habitats Regulations Appraisal (HRA).
+This could apply, for example, in cases affecting a European Site where a Habitat Regulations Appraisal is required under the Habitats Regulations.
+In such cases the regulations specifically require the planning authority (or Scottish Ministers as the case may be) must where appropriate ensure the Habitats Regulation Appraisal and the EIA are coordinated.
+The EIA can help to avoid duplication by identifying early on whether there are any likely significant effects on a European site and - where this is the case - ensuring the EIA Report provides the information necessary to help the planning authority to make its assessment of whether a proposal is likely to have a detrimental effect on the conservation interest, and therefore whether they may grant planning permission for the proposal.
+See 'further reading' for more information on Habitats Regulations Appraisal (HRA).